yanazendo/better-code-review/doc/main.md

 ## Pyalgebra.py

 Download <a href="https://raw.githubusercontent.com/mikegagnon/pyalgebra/master/pyalgebra.py">pyalgebra.py.</a>

+Click a code segment to see its documentation.

 <!--
 HACK: I generated the HTML below by opening pyalgebra.html in Chrome, then inspecting the document, and copying the dynamically generated HTML into here.
 Then I manually added the hyperlinks.